csebooks/java-programming/content.en/the-java-language/data-types-variables-and-arrays/_index.md

 Let’s look at each conversion.
 When the value 257 is cast into a **byte** variable, the result is the remainder of the division of 257 by 256 (the range of a **byte**), which is 1 in this case.
 When the **d** is converted to an **int**, its fractional component is lost.
 When **d** is converted to a **byte**, its fractional component is lost, and the value is reduced modulo 256, which in this case is 67.

 ### Automatic Type Promotion in Expressions

- In addition to assignments, there is another place where certain type

 In addition to assignments, there is another place where certain type conversions may occur: in expressions.
 To see why, consider the following.
 In an expression, the precision required of an intermediate value will sometimes exceed the range of either operand.
 For example, examine the following expression:
 ```